1965 Aston Martin DB5 'Ogle' Saloon to Vantage Specification, RHD

 There can be few British sports cars that are as iconic as the Aston Martin DB5.
 While all variants are consistently in high demand due to their looks, performance, history and investment potential, those cars with unique historical features are particularly sought after.

 Having covered very few miles since its restoration was completed in 2008 it remains in fantastic condition.
-Numbers Match the vehicle's factory data sheet and it presents beautifully in its original Silver Birch with Dark Blue hide and Grey carpets.
+Numbers Match the vehicle's factory data sheet and it presents beautifully in Silver Birch with Black hide and Grey carpets.
 One of its few recent outings was at the 2015 Goodwood Revival where it was a course Safety Car and performed faultlessly.
-Having been professionally maintained by J D Classics it is without doubt one of the very finest examples available today and provides a fantastic opportunity to acquire a unique and very historic DB5.
+Having been professionally maintained by JD Classics it is without doubt one of the very finest examples available today and provides a fantastic opportunity to acquire a unique and very historic DB5.